chainflip-io/security/Polices.md

 Our Bug Bounty Program covers the following areas:

-The Chainflip Protocol Code, including it's Rust backend and solidity smart contracts Public API endpoints and associated services
+- The Chainflip Protocol Code, including it's Rust backend and solidity smart contracts
+- Public API endpoints and associated services
-Chainflip Labs operated web applications related to the protocol, including scan, swap, auctions, and validators.
+- Chainflip Labs operated web applications related to the protocol, including scan, swap, auctions, and validators.

 ## Please note that this program does not cover:

-Third-party applications or services
+- Third-party applications or services
-Third-party dependencies
+- Third-party dependencies
-The Chainflip website or email configuration
+- The Chainflip website or email configuration
-Physical security or social engineering attacks
+- Physical security or social engineering attacks
-Denial of service (DoS) attacks
+- Denial of service (DoS) attacks
-Issues already reported by another researcher
+- Issues already reported by another researcher or identified internally

 ## Responsible Disclosure:

 When you discover a potential security vulnerability, please report it to Chainflip Labs as soon as possible by following the responsible disclosure process outlined below:

-a.
-Send an email to security@chainflip.io with the subject line "Bug Bounty Submission."
+1. Send an email to security@chainflip.io with the subject line "Bug Bounty Submission."

-b.
-Provide a detailed description of the vulnerability, including the steps to reproduce it and any supporting evidence.
+2. Provide a detailed description of the vulnerability, including the steps to reproduce it and any supporting evidence.

-c.
-If applicable, include any relevant code snippets, proof-of-concept scripts, or tools used to identify the vulnerability.
+3. If applicable, include any relevant code snippets, proof-of-concept scripts, or tools used to identify the vulnerability.

-d.
-Include your contact information for us to reach out to you regarding the issue.
+4. Include your contact information for us to reach out to you regarding the issue.

 ## Rewards and Recognition: